Inclusion

 Public Health

-The county created a mass-vaccination site and has managed millions of dollars of federal funding to weather the ongoing COVID pandemic.
+The county created a mass-vaccination site and has managed millions of dollars of federal funding to weather the COVID pandemic.

 Economic Development